The Master of Engineering Leadership in Sustainable Process Engineering (MEL in SPE) is a program within the Faculty of Applied Science.

-4. Requests for transfer credit must be accompanied by a letter or memo of support from the Director of GBPR, addressed to the Associate Dean of Applied Science.
+4. Requests for transfer credit must be accompanied by a letter or memo of support from the Director of SPE, addressed to the Associate Dean of Applied Science.
 The letter must provide an academic justification for allowing the transfer credit on a course by course basis and be accompanied by a set of original transcripts from the completed course institution.

 5. Transferring credits will not reduce tuition fees.

 The degree requires completion of 30 credits: 12 platform and 18 Pillar credits.
 Platform courses are designed to give foundational coursework focused on the professional skills required for an experienced graduate to be an effective professional leader.
 These courses are common across the Applied Science Professional Master’s programs and includes 1.5 credits from approved electives offered by the Faculty of Commerce and Business Administration.
 The Pillar courses are designed to address relevant technical material and are chosen from an approved list.
 Each student's coursework must be approved by the MEL in Sustainable Process Engineering graduate program office.
 A complete list of the courses required for successful completion are available on the program website (apscpp.ubc.ca/program/green-bio-products/).

 Financial assistance based on academic merit and financial need may be available.